nmhumbe/CreditScoreClassification/README.md

 ## About this Project

 ### Description/Motivation
-This project focuses on building a classification model to predict credit scores (Poor, Standard, Good) based on various financial features, such as income, outstanding debt, and payment behavior.
+This project focuses on building a classification model to predict credit scores (Poor, Standard, Good) based on an individual's credit-related financial information, such as income, outstanding debt, and payment behavior.
 Predicting credit scores accurately can assist financial institutions in making informed lending decisions and manage risk.
-The motivation behind this project was to apply machine learning techniques to financial data and showcase feature engineering, data cleaning, and model-building skills using tools such as Random Forest and XGBoost.
+The motivation behind this project was to apply machine learning techniques to financial data and showcase data cleaning, EDA, feature engineering, and model-building using Random Forest and XGBoost.

 ### Modeling Process
 The following models were applied in this project: